baynaz/baynaz/README.md

 I'm still at the beginning of my journey, but I genuinely enjoy exploring new concepts, running small experiments, and understanding how things work under the hood.

 Outside of tech, I'm also a **photography enthusiast**.
-I love capturing simple moments, stories, and emotions — photography teaches me patience, observation, and creativity, which strangely also help me in AI.
+I love finding beauty in the little things, and therefor everywhere!
+Photography teaches me patience, observation, creativity, but most important gratitude and satisfaction, which strangely also help me in AI.

 And of course, like many kids of my generation, I grew up watching **Detective Conan**.
 It taught me curiosity, logical thinking, and the joy of solving puzzles — values I try to bring into my learning journey today.